kaptainkohl/301Tracker/README.md

 # Install (Windows)

-Install Anaconda (A python install that gives easy ways to install modules) https://www.continuum.io/downloads
+Install Anaconda 2.7(A python install that gives easy ways to install modules) https://www.continuum.io/downloads

 Once python is installed use the commands in a command prompt: conda install -c https://conda.binstar.org/menpo opencv